naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 ### compatibility

-Used to specify the list of compatibility (if-then) constraints for a given field with other fields within the form or across multiple forms.
+Used to specify the list of compatibility (if-then-else) constraints for a given field with other fields within the form or across multiple forms.
 A field will only pass validation if none of the compatibility constraints are violated.

-Each constraint specifies `if` and `then` attributes to allow the application of a subschema based on the outcome of another schema (i.e. when the schema defined under `if` evaluates to true for a given record, then the schema specified under `then` will be evaluated).
+Each constraint specifies `if`, `then`, and (optionally) `else` attributes to allow the validation of a set of fields/subschemas based on the outcome of other fields/subschemas (i.e. when the schema(s) defined under `if` evaluates to true for a given record, then the schema(s) specified under `then` will be evaluated).
+Each `if/then/else` attribute can have several fields which need to be satisifed, with the `*_op` attribute specifying the boolean operation in which to compare the different fields.
+For example, if `if_op = or`, then as long as _any_ of the fields satsify their schema, the `then` attribute will be evaluated.
+The default `*_op` is `and`.

 The rule definition for `compatibility` follows the following format: